 Comments, complaints or suggestions

-Feedback from service users and carers helps us to shape our services to their needs.
-To make a comment, complaint or suggestion about the Health and Social Care Partnership (HSCP), have a look at our listening and learning leaflet (PDF, 4.41mb).
-Alternatively you can submit your comments or suggestions online via contact us.
+Feedback from service users and carers enables us to shape our services to their needs.
+If you would like to make a comment, complaint or suggestion about North Ayrshire Health and Social Care Partnership, or North Ayrshire Integration Joint Board, you can do so online:

 Scottish Public Services Ombudsman (SPSO)